vishnu1901-2006/Do-It-Precise/Assignment3/README.md

-#This folder contains solution for assignment given by Prof. Pradeep Kumar on 23rd Sept.
+# This folder contain solutions for assignment given by Prof. Pradeep Kumar on 23rd Sept.
+---